ecupaio/personal-site/_drafts/how-to-set-up-conversions-with-google-analytics-for-beginners.md

 **Behavior > Site Content > Landing Pages**

+See where users who converted started their journey on your website.
+This can be helpful to determining what pages on your site are performers and which ones have room for improvement

+**Acquisition >  All Traffic > Channels, Source/Medium, Referrals**

+See a more drilled down view of how people are coming to your site and where they are most likely to convert from in order to determine what channels are most successful.

 #### Event

 Now if you don't have a confirmation page, you're going to need to **select the Event type**.
 This set up is a wee bit more complicated but I can walk you through it.
 Take a deep breath, we're going to do some light javascript.
 Don't worry, you can copy/paste it in, which is actually what most of us engineers do (shh, keep it a secret!).